Aadithya2201/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: VARSHINI S A
+Developed by: AADITHYA R
-RegisterNumber:  212222100059
+RegisterNumber:  212223240001
 */
 ```
 ```